-On this page we will explore a number of relaxation techniques and discover what relaxation therapy is.
-We will also look into a number of relaxation exercises and how hypnotherapy can help.
+On this page, we will explore a number of relaxation techniques and discover how relaxation therapies, such as hypnotherapy and self-hypnosis can help.

 On this page

 Why should I relax?

 Healthy living is a matter of balance.
 Relaxation can play a key part of the balancing process, alongside what we eat, how much physical activity we do, and how we handle stress.

 We face constant demands, not only from work but also from our families and social lives - and this affects our stress levels on a major scale.
 Stress affects us all in different ways, and many of us don’t even realise how stressed we actually are; we often become accustomed to being tense, so we think of it as normal.

 But, feeling stressed or tense for prolonged periods can have a negative effect on our overall well-being.
 Research studying the relationship between stress and health shows that stress not only affects our mood, but can also lead to health implications.
 This includes digestive problems, bowel conditions and high blood pressure.
 It is also thought to lower our immunity and slow our body’s recovery from major traumas.